What is a Biopsy?

 In order to confirm cancer, a biopsy test is performed.
 Other tests may suggest cancer.
 But only a biopsy can make a cancer diagnosis.
 Your doctor will remove a tissue sample from the suspected tumor and study it under a microscope.
 During the biopsy, your doctor will look for cancer cells in the tissue.

 The removal of tissue or cells for medical examination is called a biopsy.
-The biopsy is done to analyse if the abnormalities in your body are caused by cancer or by other conditions.
-There are different types of biopsies possible, depending on the location of your tumour.
-Some biopsies can be done with local anaesthesia and others may need sedation that puts you completely asleep during the procedure.
+The biopsy is done to analyze if the abnormalities in your body are caused by cancer or by other conditions.
+There are different types of biopsies possible, depending on the location of your tumor.
+Some biopsies can be done with local anesthesia and others may need sedation that puts you completely asleep during the procedure.

 What are the Types of Biopsy?

-- Image-guided biopsy: If the tumour is located deep inside your body and your doctor cannot physically examine the tumour in areas like the liver, lung or prostate, he may use an imaging technique to guide a needle to the location of the tumour.
+- Image-guided biopsy: If the tumor is located deep inside your body and your doctor cannot physically examine the tumor in areas like the liver, lung or prostate, he may use an imaging technique to guide a needle to the location of the tumor.
 This imaging technique may use ultrasound, X-ray, CT scan, MRI scan (magnetic resonance imaging) or fluoroscopy to guide the needle to the site of cancer.

 - Core needle biopsy: During the core needle biopsy, a larger needle with a cutting tip is inserted into the suspected area removing a larger sample of tissue.
 The core needle biopsy is also minimally invasive.